Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 - Liability for any damage caused by the animal

-Some tenants gamble on not being caught.
-This is a poor strategy in Gibraltar's small community where landlords and building managers often know each other and residents.
-If you want to keep a pet, negotiate openly before signing rather than hiding the animal.
+Some tenants gamble on not being noticed.
+This is a poor strategy in Gibraltar's small community where landlords, building managers, and neighbours often know each other well.
+If you want to keep a pet, negotiate openly before signing rather than concealing the animal.

 The Bottom Line

-Renting with pets in Gibraltar is harder than renting without them, but it is far from impossible.
-The best approach is to search specifically for pet-friendly listings, be upfront in all negotiations, offer enhanced financial security, and put everything in writing.
-Areas like the South District and Moorish Castle give you the best shot at finding a landlord open to animals.
-Do your homework before you sign and you won't end up in a difficult position later.
+Renting with pets in Gibraltar is harder than renting without them, but far from impossible.
+Search specifically for pet-friendly listings on Property Gibraltar, be upfront in all negotiations, offer enhanced financial security, and put every agreed condition in writing.
+The South District gives you the best shot at finding a landlord open to animals.
+Do your homework before you sign and you will not end up in a difficult position later.

 Frequently Asked Questions